vladL2C/linktree-api/README.md

 Finally, navigate to `http://localhost:5000/` and you should see the API running!

+### CI

+- used github actions to run linters and automated tests

 # Database Schema

 - opted for self referential association where a link can belong to another link